cheapjack/cheapjack.github.io/_posts/2015-07-06-itaau-conference.md

 Issues around the lack of end user resaerch and UX exploration in NHS IT services led to some interesting work in making patient focussed 'Lifelines' with meta-data so that a patient history was easy to see

 This becomes a life 'track'; or a LifeLine.
-Looking at a graph of raw aHS records: if you're red you're dead and your record is complete: if you're green you're alive and well: yellow you're file is starting up but not complete: you are 'just' ill..
+Looking at a graph of raw NHS records: if you're red you're dead and your record is complete: if you're green you're alive and well: yellow you're file is starting up but not complete: you are 'just' ill..

 <img src="/images/RestfulRangers.jpg" width = "600">